George Landen Dann: Works for Theatre

-Caroline Chisholm

-George Landen Dann's most successful historical play was Caroline Chisholm, a biographical work about a significant Australian colonial figure for her work in reforming the ways immigrant women were treated in Sydney.
-The play is noted as his most socially conventional plays and its success was no doubt due to the fact that the public found it edifying as well as entertaining.
-Based on the life of Caroline Chisholm, whose portrait appeared on the 1967 Australian Five Dollar Note., the play was first produced as A Second Moses by the Brisbane Repertory Society in 1939, since then it has probably been produced more than any other one of Dann's plays.

-Synopsis and themes

-The play documents Caroline Chisholm's work with young immigrant women arriving in Australia in the early colonial period.
-It covers her attempts to help the women find work and establish themselves, her inability to achieve the co-operation of George Gipps and spans the period 1840 to 1846 when Chisholm left Sydney, Australia for England where she worked for improvements in the conditions of English emigrants.

-Dann wrote the play long before the general public had recognised Chisholm as a figure of national importance.
-It appeals to feelings of patriotism and philanthropy and explores the conflict between her social calling and her duty towards her husband.

 Awards and recognition

 George Landen Dann was considered Queensland's first significant playwright, however, it wasn't until 1931 that he won his first competition for his controversial play In Beauty it is Finished.
 This play was the first to win the Brisbane Repertory Theatre Society's award for an Australian Play, a competition he also won the following year.
 Dann won a number of local competitions, including the Queensland Eisteddfod, before moving on to win, or place, in national and international competitions.
 His first national win was for his play No Incense Rising which won the Nationwide Dramatists' Club of Australia Competition.
 His first international win was then for his second controversial play, Fountain Beyond, which won an Eisteddfod in Wales.
 Dann then continued to win and place in competitions until two years before his death.
 In 1975 Dann won second place at the Newcastle Playwright competition for his last work, Rainbows die at Sunset.